RV AC Freezing Up in Orlando, FL

 Mechanical principles

-In high humidity environments like Orlando, the AC system runs longer to maintain temperature, which can lead to excessive moisture on the evaporator coil.
-If airflow is restricted, this moisture can freeze, blocking airflow and reducing cooling efficiency.
+In high humidity environments like Orlando, the AC unit runs longer to manage both sensible and latent heat loads.
+This extended runtime can lead to moisture accumulation on the evaporator coils, causing ice formation.

 Decision path